sandialabs/Gulliver/docs/Unsigned-Arithmetic-Operations.md

 Seemingly conspicuously absent are the `TrySubtractBigEndian` and `TrySubtractLittleEndian` equivalents of the `TrySumBigEndian` and `TrySumLittleEndian` methods.
 In actuality the various TrySum methods allow for a negative `delta` and therefore are functionally equivalent for safe subtraction.

 ## Comparison

+It is often not enough to simply compare the lengths of two arbitrary byte arrays to determine the equality or the largest / smallest unsigned integer value encoded as bytes.

+Both `ByteArrayUtils.CompareUnsignedBigEndian` and `ByteArrayUtils.CompareUnsignedLittleEndian` provide the ability to easily compare byte arrays as their unsigned integer values.

+The result is similar to that of `IComparer.Compare(left, right)`.
+The signed integer indicates the relative values of `left and 'right':
+- If 0, `left` equals `right`
+- If less than 0, `left` is less than 'right'
+- If greater than 0, `right` is greater than `left`

 ### Big Endian